y-akpinar/Weidmuller_Task/README.md

 3.To run specific Scenarios put the relevant annotation.

 You may choose which Scenarios to run with any given name annotations with putting them before the Scenarios.
-You may run Test with Maven-Lifecycle-Verify path too, or from your local shell with maven "mvn verify".

 <p align="right">(<a href="#top">back to top</a>)</p>